 I only just got around to reading Philip Yancey’s 1997, award winning book, What’s So Amazing About Grace?
-When a friend gave me this book several years ago I mistook it for another book already on my shelf.
-I thought I had already read it.
+When a friend gave me this book several years ago I mistook it for another book I thought I had already read it.
 But a few weeks ago I picked it up, got whacked in the guts by the story at the start of chapter 1, and realized I hadn’t.
-Oh well, better late than never.
+Better late than never.

 What’s So Amazing About Grace? must be one of the most popular books on grace.
-There are 244 reviews of this book on Amazon and another 612 reviews on Facebook.
-I have little desire to add to this mountain of generally positive, and richly deserved, feedback.
+There are hundreds of reviews of this book on Amazon, and I have little desire to add to this mountain of generally positive, and richly deserved, feedback.
 But for the benefit of those of you who haven’t read Yancey’s book, here’s my brief summary:

 What’s So Amazing about Grace? is a collection of stories about supernatural grace versus worldly ungrace.
 Stories are drawn from history (the Clapham Sect, Hitler) to events that were current at the time of writing (Bill Clinton and the Balkan crisis), and from classic fiction (Babette’s Feast, Les Miserables) to everyday family dramas.
 We learn about the founding of the modern hospice movement, Alcoholics Anonymous, the Salvation Army, Habitat for Humanity, and Prison Fellowship.
 We get sound-bites from a diverse ensemble of characters ranging from the gracious (Solzhenitsyn, Mother Teresa) to the godless (Bertrand Russell, John Dillinger).
 It is such a colorful book that if they turned it into a series on the Discovery Channel it would be a winner!
 As you would expect in a book coming from an American evangelical writer there is a heavy emphasis on politics.
 But my favorite part is found in the final chapter, when Yancey writes about serving communion to the imperfect people in his church.
 This part inspired me to ask the question, who can take communion?
 So all in all, it’s a good book that succeeds in its goal of conveying grace.
 Read it and be blessed.